Jean-Baptiste Etcheverry

 Jean-Baptiste Etcheverry (4 November 1805, Saint-Étienne-de-Baïgorry, Basses-Pyrénées – 4 March 1874, Paris), was a French politician.

-The son of Thomas Etcheverry and a brother of Jean-Amédée Etcheverry, he was already the general councillor of Basses-Pyrénées when he was elected as a deputy to the 1st Corps législatif in Basses-Pyrénées's 3rd constituency on February 29, 1852, with 23,984 votes against 2,466 for Augustin Chaho.
+The son of Thomas Etcheverry and a brother of Jean-Amédée Etcheverry, he was already the general councillor of Basses-Pyrénées when he was elected as a deputy to the 1st Corps législatif in Basses-Pyrénées's 3rd constituency on 29 February 1852, with 23,984 votes against 2,466 for Augustin Chaho.

 In the house, he voted for the re-establishment of the Empire and agreed with all opinions of the majority.

-He was successively reelected on June 22, 1857 and June 1, 1863, with large proportions of votes.
+He was successively reelected on 22 June 1857 and 1 June 1863, with large proportions of votes.

 He retired from political life in 1869.

 The cartoonist A-10 Etcheverry is his grandson.